Data Storage & Organization

 Data at Rest:

-- Database encryption (Supabase provides this)
+- Database encryption (configurable per deployment)

 - API keys encrypted in storage